newrelic/newrelic-service-broker-tile/README.md

 ==========================================================
 - - -

-This repository contains the Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic language agents with your applications in PCF on-prem environment for OpsMgr 1.7, 1.8, 1.9, and 1.10.
+This repository contains the Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic language agents with your applications in PCF on-prem environment for OpsMgr 1.7 to 1.11.

-The latest version of the tile **NewRelic-ServiceBrokerTile-OpsMgr1.9-v1.9.1.pivotal** supports PCF versions 1.8, 1.9, and 1.10.
+The latest version of the tile **NewRelic-ServiceBrokerTile-OpsMgr-v1.11.0.pivotal** supports PCF versions 1.7 to 1.11.

 Refer to [New Relic Service Broker for PCF](http://docs.pivotal.io/partners/newrelic/index.html) for details on installation and configuration.